Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

     enable_contact_network: true

-Here is an example for 216 polyhedra after a fall into a cylinder, left the simulation and right the contact network:
+Here is an example of 216 polyhedra after a fall into a cylinder, left the simulation and right the contact network:

 .. image:: ../_static/contact_network_example.png
    :width: 500pt